Pentecost University

-The Pentecost University is a private university located at Sowutuom in the Greater Accra Region of Ghana.
-It was founded by The Church of Pentecost (COP) and evolved from The Pentecost Bible College which initially trained only Lay Leaders and full-time Ministers for the COP.
-On May 22, 2003, J. A. Kufuor, the former President of Ghana, inaugurated PUC at the Sowutuom campus.
+Pentecost University is a private university located at Sowutuom, in the Greater Accra Region of Ghana.
+It was founded by The Church of Pentecost (COP) and evolved from the Pentecost Bible College, which initially trained only Lay Leaders and full-time Ministers for the COP.
+On May 22, 2003, former President of Ghana J. A. Kufuor officially inaugurated PUC at the Sowutuom campus.
 The first PUC Council was inducted on May 6, 2004.
-Pentvars was accredited by the National Accreditation Board (NAB), Ghana in November 2004 and awarded its Presidential Charter on May 28, 2020, by Nana Addo Dankwa Akufo-Addo, the President of the Republic of Ghana.
+Pentecost University received accreditation from the National Accreditation Board (NAB) of Ghana in November 2004 and awarded its Presidential Charter on May 28, 2020, by Nana Addo Dankwa Akufo-Addo, the President of the Republic of Ghana.
 Prior to receiving a Presidential Charter, the university was affiliated to the Kwame Nkrumah University of Science and Technology, University of Cape Coast, and University of Ghana.
 On June 1, 2020, the university announced the appointment of Rev. Prof. Kwabena Agyapong-Kodua, who replaces Apostle Daniel Okyere Walker, as the first Vice-Chancellor since the university became fully-fledged.

 The student population is about 3000, made up of students enrolled in degree, certificate and professional programmes.

 The main campus of Pentecost University is sited at Sowutuom, away from Accra.
 Sowutuom (which literally translates “hold your gun”) is within the western parts of Accra, a quiet and serene area off the Kwashieman-Ofankor highway.